The Investment Process

 Risk-Adjusted...Not Risk Averse

 At GCI Wealth Advisors we do not attempt to avoid risk.
 Without accepting some form of risk, there is no net return.
 However, most investors do not understand the degree of risk to which they are exposed - they simply focus on the return.
 Our primary focus is risk-adjusted returns.
-Specifically, it is our objective to provide an equity-like rate of return without exposing our client's assets to the same level of risk associated with a pure equity portfolio.
+Specifically, it is our objective to provide an equity-like rate of return without exposing our client's assets to the same level of overall risk associated with a pure equity portfolio.

 Financial markets are ever changing.
 We believe that markets are adaptive, and that investment strategies, therefore, go in and out of favor.
 We also believe that coincidentally risk/reward relationships change over time.
 Accordingly, we believe that effective investment management requires flexibility.